-I liaise with all school staff, always in the best interests of the children and their families and work impartially and confidentially if you ever need advice or support.
+I can liaise with school staff on your behalf and work impartially and confidentially if you ever need advice or support.

 I also work with families regarding attendance.
 All pupils should be in school between 8.30am and 8.50 am so they are sitting in class ready to learn by 9.00 am.

 If your child is ill, the school office should be informed as soon as possible on the first day of absence.
 Our preference is that you do this via the StudyBugs app, but you can also email or phone.
 Please give your child’s name, class and reason for absence.

 Below are some useful services and resources:

 Early Help/Children’s Social Services

 Kent Children and Young People’s Mental Health Service

 Information Advice and Support Services-SEND